psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

 ```bash
 elk@stack:~$curl -u Johnson:Password -X GET "https://localhost:9200/logstash/_ilm/explain?pretty" -k
 (...)
      "failed_step" : "check-rollover-ready",
 ```
 The error appears after your index is locked and changes to read only.
 Reason for that is because of not enough storage on your machine hard drive.
+So, delete some files, delete some indexes - free up your space.

 Go to Management > Index Lifecycle Policies and select logstash-policy.
 Make sure Enable rollover is selected and reduse your Maximum index size [from 50GB to 4GB or something equivalent].